Second Ecuadoran Mayor Killed Ahead Of Anti-crime Referendum: Police - UrduPoint

 Jorge Maldonado, the mayor of Portovelo, "fell victim to gunshots that resulted in his death," police said on X, formerly Twitter.

-Images seen by AFP show the slain mayor lying on a sidewalk with a pool of blood around his head.
+Images seen by AFP showed the slain mayor lying on a sidewalk with a pool of blood around his head.

+The bloodshed came in the midst of an energy debacle due to a severe drought, which has emptied reservoirs to alarming levels and left the nation grappling with blackouts of up to 13 hours.

+President Daniel Noboa on Friday decreed a state of emergency to avoid "terrorist attacks" to the supply of electricity across the country.

 Maldonado was the fifth Ecuadoran mayor assassinated in a year, and the third in less than a month.